John Ratcliffe (governor): Voyage to Virginia

-Ratcliffe commanded Discovery and became a councillor of the Jamestown Colony.
-Discovery was the smallest of all three ships; it had a crew of only 21 men.
-He became president of the colony upon the deposition of Edward Maria Wingfield on 10 September 1607.
+Jamestown council and presidency

+Ratcliffe was one of the councillors named in the Virginia Company's sealed instructions, which were opened after the expedition reached Virginia.
+During the colony's first summer, disputes arose within the council over provisions.
+Wingfield attributed the conflict partly to demands by councillors for larger allowances for themselves and certain sick men, which he said he refused without their warrant because he believed it would endanger the colony's food supply.
+According to Wingfield, members of the council then plotted to depose him and make Ratcliffe the next president.
+On 10 September 1607, Ratcliffe, John Smith, and John Martin came to Wingfield's tent with a warrant to remove him.
+Wingfield subsequently referred to Ratcliffe as the "new President".

 Ratcliffe fell out of favour with many colonists after enlisting men to build a governor's house.
 Many colonists also disagreed with how he handled trade with the natives and how he performed during the food shortages during the summer of 1608.
 Ratcliffe was removed in July 1608 and succeeded by Matthew Scrivener.
-During the administration of George Percy, Ratcliffe was sent in October 1609 to build a fort at Old Point Comfort, which was named "Algenourne Fort" after one of Percy's ancestors.
+During the administration of George Percy, Ratcliffe was sent in October 1609 to build a fort at Old Point Comfort, which was named Algenourne Fort after one of Percy's ancestors.
 Ratcliffe had been sick in the first summer of Jamestown, and never recovered to the change of climate.

 Ratcliffe worked with explorer John Smith to remove Edward Wingfield from the presidency because he was hiding food for himself that the colony needed.
 Ratcliffe was elected president and asked Smith to organise work details and expeditions to trade with Native Americans.
-By January 1608, only 38 colonists were alive, and Ratcliffe and the Council planned to return to England on Discovery.
+By January 1608, only 38 colonists were alive, and Ratcliffe and the council planned to return to England on Discovery.
 Ratcliffe's overgenerous trading provoked Smith to complain that they would soon run out of items to trade.
 Ratcliffe left office (either by resignation or deposition) in July 1608, two months before the end of his term.
 The colonists were also enraged that as they were sick and dying, Ratcliffe ordered they build a capitol in the woods.
 The colonists dubbed the project "Ratcliffe's Palace."

+Return to England and Third Supply

 Ratcliffe accompanied Christopher Newport when he sailed from Virginia in 1608.
 In May 1609, he commanded Diamond, one of the ships in the Third Supply fleet of Sir Thomas Gates.